 You should always be very careful when installing any software or updates on your computer and only install those that you know are genuine

-Microsoft regularly releases security updates and fixes for its products (Windows, Office, Internet Explorer etc) - these updates are delivered automatically through Windows Update - for more details on Windows Update and to make sure it is enabled and configured to automatically install updates read the section relating to the version of Windows you are using (Windows 7, Windows 8 or Windows 10)
+Microsoft regularly releases security updates and fixes for its products (Windows, Office, Internet Explorer etc) - these updates are delivered automatically through Windows Update - for more details on Windows Update and to make sure it is enabled and configured to automatically install updates read the section relating to the version of Windows you are using (Windows 7, Windows 8, Windows 10 or Windows 11)